achoy/achoy.github.io/_posts/2017-06-16-quiet-morning.md

   credit: "http://bit.ly/2rydYQu"
 ---

-n a quiet summer morning,
+On a quiet summer morning,
 When the birds whisper their stories,
 The wind waves the branches and leaves around,
 The sun filters her light through the window shutters